MERA-Evaluation/MERA/docs/dataset_cards/en/rucodeeval.md

 ### Dataset Creation

-The open set was translated into Russian from the dataset [openai_humaneval](https://huggingface.co/datasets/openai_humaneval).
-We corrected typos in the docstring and canonical solutions and made the corrections described in [2].

-The test set was manually collected from open sources according to the format of the original open set and also adjusted to avoid data leakage in training.
+The test set was manually collected from open sources according to the format of the original open set [openai_humaneval](https://huggingface.co/datasets/openai_humaneval), adjusted the dataset to avoid data leakage in training and took into account the corrections described in [2].

 ## Evaluation